Julien's Victoire Versus XCr

 It took several weekend to make this frame.
 It was intense but eventually, riding a bike you build is the best feeling !

-We were lucky that Chris King has trusted in us for this project by offering us a set of exclusive Bourbon parts.
+We were lucky that Chris King trusted us for this project by offering us a set of exclusive Bourbon parts.
 Just a few sets were available for some show bikes.
 Julien selected R45 disc hubs he laced on H+SON Hydra rims with Sapim CX Rays spokes.
 The BSC bottom bracket is combined with a Rival crankset.

 The drivetrain is a mix of SRAM Apex and Rival, the best quality-price ratio, combined a Shimano XTR 11-40 cassette and 42T chainring.
 The brake calipers are the new Hope RX4 with 140mm rotors.